donbasta/advent-of-code-2022/DOCS.md

 # day 8

 the only problem here is that should I solve the problem optimally by using some kind of min-stack? because brute force suffices... brute force it is

+# day 9

+back to golang! not much struggle; breeze